jayrsawal/tcg-convert/scrape/README.md

   - Use `public` for the default Supabase schema
   - Use `tcg` for a custom schema (requires enabling in Supabase API settings)
 - **CATEGORY_WHITELIST**: Optional comma-separated list of category IDs or names to limit scraping scope
+- **MOCK_DB_OPERATIONS**: Set to `true` to enable mock mode (default: `false`)
+  - When enabled, all database write operations are mocked
+  - Data that would be inserted/updated is dumped to console with examples
+  - Useful for testing the scraper without modifying the database

 ## Database Setup